-Tony Earley: Earley has written four books: two novels, Jim the Boy and The Blue Star, a short story collection, Here We Are in Paradise, and a collection of personal essays, Somehow Form a Family.
-His work has appeared in such magazines as The New Yorker, Harper’s, Esquire and The Oxford American, and has been anthologized many times in The Best American Short Stories and New Stories from the South.
-Named by Granta as one of the twenty best young American novelists in 1997, and by the The New Yorker as one of twenty writers to watch in the twenty-first century in 1999, Earley has won a National Magazine Award for his short story “The Prophet from Jupiter” and the PEN Syndicated Fiction Award.
+Tony Earley has written five books: two novels, Jim the Boy and The Blue Star, two short story collections, Mr. Tall and Here We Are in Paradise, and a collection of personal essays, Somehow Form a Family.
+His work has appeared in The New Yorker, Harper’s, Esquire and The Oxford American, and has been anthologized in The Best American Short Stories and New Stories from the South.
+Named by Granta as one of the twenty best young American novelists in 1997, and by the The New Yorker as one of twenty writers to watch in the twenty-first century in 1999, Earley has won a National Magazine Award, a Pushcart Prize, and the PEN Syndicated Fiction Award.
 He is a member of the Fellowship of Southern Writers.

-Sandy Solomon: Solomon’s collection of poetry, Pears, Lake, Sun, won the Agnes Lynch Starrett award.
+Sandy Solomon‘s collection of poetry, Pears, Lake, Sun, won the Agnes Lynch Starrett award.
 Her poems have appeared in such journals as The New Yorker, The New Republic, The Threepenny Review, The Gettysburg Review, The Times Literary Supplement, and Partisan Review.
 Garrison Keillor has featured a poem on his radio program, The Writer’s Almanac, and several poems have been included in anthologies, including Women’s Work: Modern Women Poets Writing in English and Orpheus and Company: Contemporary Poems on Greek Mythology.
-Among her honors are fellowships from what is now known as the Radcliffe Institute for Advanced Study and Bread Loaf.
+Among her honors are fellowships from what is now known as the Radcliffe Institute for Advanced Study and from Bread Loaf.